perwin/pyimfit/docs/fit_statistics_and_solvers.md

    drawback of being the most prone to being trapped in local minima in the fit-statistic landscape.
 It requires initial guesses for each parameter value.

          imfit_fitter.DoFit()
          imfit_fitter.DoFit(solver="LM")

-   - Nelder-Mead Simplex: This is a slower algorithm, generally supposed to be less likely to be trapped in local fit-statistic minima.
+   - Nelder-Mead Simplex: This is a slower algorithm, generally held to be less likely to be trapped in local fit-statistic minima.
 Like Levenberg-Marquardt, it requires initial guesses for each parameter value.